pic-ai-robotic-chemistry/Federated-Bayesian-Optimization/README.md

   - filepath: Path to all data files.
   - input_datapath: Path to the fixed initialized data file.
   - maxrounds: Maximum number of recommended attempts per experimental round.（The default settings will execute directly until all feasible combinations have been recommended.）
+- plot.py is used to draw intuitive diagrams of the optimization path, and the path to the result folder must be specified.

 ## Reprodcue SingleBO & FedBO
 ```bash